 Our HistoryIn 1995, The Focus Approach held its first class in the basement of Saint Philip Neri Church in the Bedford Park neighborhood of The Bronx.
 There were three students and two attorneys: Peter Gormanly and Jim Montagnino.

 - Has anchor locations at Pace, Touro, and Albany Law Schools

-- Prepares approximately 250 students annually at its Law School Locations
+- Prepares approximately 250 students complete the program annually

 - Offers its students an unparalleled on-line 60 hour course with an ever expanding library of LSAT questions and in-depth explanations